Wood Rot for Your Raised Garden Plot

 Now… more for the visual folks: These excellent illustrations perfectly depict a pictorial explanation of hugelkultur.

 In winter mode the hugel mimics what’s happening in the fields and forests.
-Time to harvest the last of the gardens gifts, pull up the desiccated and fading annual plantings, and tend to getting the perennials set for the winter and next season.
+It’s time to harvest the last of the gardens goodies and do a little cleanup.
+Winterizing your hugel includes removing the desiccated and fading annual plantings and getting the perennials set for winter and next season.

-Images from RichSoil.com, online home of Paul Wheaton, “The Duke of Permaculture”.7)http://www.richsoil.com/hugelkultur/
+Images from RichSoil.com, online home of Paul Wheaton, “The Duke of Permaculture”.6)https://www.richsoil.com/hugelkultur/

-Cover image from A Sepp Holzer Hugelkultur garden.8)http://www.inspirationgreen.com/hugelkultur.html#sthash.4GQT3VaV.dpuf9)http://www.inspirationgreen.com/hugelkultur.html
+Cover image from A Sepp Holzer Hugelkultur garden.7)https://www.inspirationgreen.com/hugelkultur.html#sthash.4GQT3VaV.dpuf8)https://www.inspirationgreen.com/hugelkultur.html

 Ready to Hugelkultur?